What Is Rapid Prototyping? Methods, Materials, and Steps

 Prototypes requiring a mate or non-reflective surface finish are subjected to bead blasting.
 In this process, the uniform tiny balls are blasted over the surface to enhance the visual appearance.

-- As Machined Finish
+- As a Machined Finish

 Machined surface finishes which have minor tolling marks with a standard surface roughness (Ra) of about 3.2 μm.